Brexit is over. Slowly, but inevitably it is going to fizzle out. Borrowing from T.S. Elliot’s The Hollow Men

 All the anger is spent.
 The fuel is used up and there is no renewable energy to keep the flame alive.
 The Brexit party.
 UKIP.
 The ERG.
 May and Momentum.
 None of them matter anymore.
 They have no capital left to justify their crack-pot, futile endeavour to leave the European Union.

 Don’t get me wrong.
 We’ll be hearing about Brexit for months to come still.
 We’ll have to suffer the futile talks between Corbyn and May knowing they will lead to nowhere.
 There may or may not be more indicative votes in Parliament.
 There’ll be more suggestions of getting rid of May in favour of Mr Johnson.
 There’ll be speculation of another general election.
 There’ll be late night dashes to Brussels.
 There’ll be continued BBC coverage of Farage and his Brexit Party.
+There’ll be more in-fighting in Labour over a People’s Vote and we’ll still have to suffer more anti-EU misinformation during the EP elections campaign.
 All in vain.
 The Brexit-boil has been lanced.
 All we need to do now is wait for Brexit’s inevitable demise and for the body to heal.